muggy8/proxymity/docs/proxymity-data.md

 The stringify method is an extinction of the objectify method. it uses the JSON.stringify method where the first parameter is always the object that the function is being called upon. you can pass additional parameters into this method and they be used as the second and third argument and so on parameter that is passed to the JSON.stringify method

 ## proxymityData.toString()
 This method overrides the base toString method by providing the result of stringify without any additional parameters.
-The only difference is if the stringify method would return something like "{}" or "[]", an empty string is returned instead.
+The only difference is if the stringify method would return something like "{}" or "[]", an empty string is returned instead. so you can use this method to check if a string is empty or not

 ## understanding proxymity's render cycle